-Our aim is to provide a broad and balanced curriculum for all children, from Early Years to the end of Key Stage 2, who at any time might be in need of special educational provision with regard to their academic, emotional or physical abilities.
+Our aim is to provide a broad and balanced curriculum for all children, who at any time might have an episode of need with regard to their academic, emotional or physical abilities.

-Children have special educational needs (SEND) if they have a learning difficulty that calls for special educational provision to be made for them.
+Children have a special educational need or disability (SEND) if they have a learning difficulty or disability that calls for special educational provision to be made for them.

-A child has a learning difficulty if he/she:
+A child has a learning difficulty if they:

-Has a significantly greater difficulty in learning than the majority of children of the same age.
+Have a significantly greater difficulty in learning than the majority of children of the same age.

-Has a disability that prevents or hinders the child from making use of educational facilities of a kind generally provided for children of the same age, in schools within the area of the local education authority.
+Have a disability that prevents or hinders the child from making use of educational facilities of a kind generally provided for children of the same age, in schools within the area of the local education authority.

+A child has a disability if they:

+Have a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities’

 Aims and objectives

 The aims of this policy are: